 I don’t much like Britney Spears-style pop because it is unoriginal, uninteresting and lightweight.
-However, I don’t dislike it to the same degree that I hate rap or opera.
-If I hear either of these playing I have to immediately leave wherever I happen to be in case I kill someone.
+However, I don’t dislike it to the same degree that I do rap or opera.
+If I hear either of those playing in a shop then I have to immediately leave in case I kill someone.

-I quite like Punk though it is a little too predictable and basic to be interesting for very long.
+I quite like Punk though only because it was popular while I was a teenager, otherwise I would find it unbearably noisy and basic.
 Also the reflex solidarity of Punk Rockers with any anti-establishment group gets on my nerves.
 I wrote about that here.
-They are supposed to be rebels.
-If they were really rebels a few of them would have voted for Margaret Thatcher and worn cardigans instead of all voting for the same party and dressing the same.
+They are supposed to be rebels for God’s sake!
+Couldn’t just a few of them have voted for Margaret Thatcher or worn cardigans instead of the obligatory torn clothes and leftist politics?

 I like old style Rock ‘n’ Roll by musicians like Jerry Lee Lewis and Little Richard.
+It’s the only kind of music that I find nearly impossible not to dance to.
 I like Boogie, a kind of Rock ‘n’ Roll like this and this.
-Many songs I like contain some kind of keyboard, usually a piano like this one.
-I like old styles of music like Honky Tonk Train Blues by Keith Emerson.
-I also like Scottish Country Dance music like this.
+Many songs I like contain some kind of keyboard, usually a piano like Honky Tonk Train Blues by Keith Emerson.
+I even like the occasional Scottish Country reel like this by Jimmy Shand.

 I love Motown.
 I will listen to anything by The Four Tops or The Supremes.
-I love Disco, especially from the 1970s like Boogie Wonderland by Earth, Wind and Fire and Disco Inferno by The Trammps, as well as Murder on the Dancefloor by Sophie Ellis-Bextor from 2001.
+I love Disco, especially from the 1970s like Born to be Alive by Patrick Hernandez, Instant Replay by Dan Hartman and Disco Inferno by The Trammps, as well as Murder on the Dancefloor by Sophie Ellis-Bextor from 2001.

-I like music with a steady beat and a steady bass line that give structure and a backbone to a song.
-I like repetition in music and the certainty that something predictable is coming.
+I like music with a steady beat and a steady bass line that give structure and backbone to a song.
+The Simple Minds’ songs In Trance as Mission, Factory, 30 Frames a Second and Changeling are good examples of this.
+They are hypnotic in their repetitiveness yet somehow I don’t get bored.
+I like repetition in music and the certainty that something predictable is coming next.
 This is why I dislike Progressive or Free Jazz.
-It lacks stability and predictability.
+It lacks structure and predictability.
 I neither can, nor want to, guess what’s coming next.
-As far as I can make out it is just a few instruments playing random stuff in any order.
+As far as I can make out it is just a few instruments playing random notes.